sameer97/usa_flights/README.md

 - Leverage Databricks and its utilities for Analysis
 - Efficiently use Azure resources
 - Build documentation for the project using Sphinx
-- Deploy the Sphinx documentation to GitGub pages
+- Deploy the Sphinx documentation to GitHub pages